Perijá metaltail: Distribution and habitat

 The Perijá metaltail is found in the Serranía del Perijá, which straddles the border between northern Colombia and northwestern Venezuela.
 It inhabits the varied landscapes of the different peaks within the mountain range, including open bushy terrain, karstic elfin forest, bamboo stands, grassy páramo, and areas of sandstone outcrops.
 In elevation it ranges between 2400 and 3200 m in Colombia and as low as 1850 m in Venezuela.

 Behavior

 The Perijá metaltail is believed to be sedentary.
 Nothing is known about its diet, foraging behavior, or breeding phenology.

 Vocalization

 The Perijá metaltail's vocalizations have not been described, but Xeno-canto and Cornell University's Macaulay Library have a few recordings.

 Status

 The IUCN originally assessed the Perijá metaltail as Near Threatened.
-In 2000 it changed the rating to Vulnerable and since 2004 has rated it as Endangered.
-Its "specialised habitat is very restricted and declining [and] habitat loss and degradation is almost certainly now impacting the known location.
+In 2000 it changed the rating to Vulnerable and in 2004 uplisted it to Endangered.
+As of 2023, it is once again assessed as Near Threatened due its stable population and relatively unaltered habitat.
 Smuggling, drug cultivation, and mining all contribute to the habitat destruction.